 |---|---|---|

-| Medium | No direct penalties at present, but compliance will become mandatory with tightening regulations | Within 3 months |
+| Medium | Registration with the data protection authority, preparation for subordinate regulations | Within 3 months |

-| Low | Recommended as best practice | Within 6 months |
+| Low | Recommended as best practices (AI policy, etc.) | Within 6 months |

 2. Consulting Specialists